fgittins/tricubic/README.md

 ```
 interp = tricubic(X, Y, Z, F)
 ```
-The interpolator can be called at a point for an estimate of the function
+The interpolator can be called at a point, say $(0.5, -0.1, 0.3)$, for an estimate of the function
 ```
 interp(0.5, -0.1, 0.3)
 ```